fracpete/minify-weka/README.md

 # minify-weka
 Tool for reducing Weka to a minimal subset of classes.

-The `bin` directory of the zip file contains a batch file and a bash script for making execution easier.

 ## Command-line help
 When using `-h` or `--help` you get the following help screen: